-Key market drivers behind artificial intelligence (AI)-led innovation in the food processing industry
+Key market drivers behind AI-led innovation in the food processing industry

 Today, the food processing industry plays a crucial role in feeding nearly 8 billion people worldwide.
-As the global population has grown explosively in recent decades (by 81 million people in 2020 alone), so has the industry’s reach, revenue, and logistical challenges.
+As the global population has grown explosively in recent decades (increasing by 81 million people in 2020 alone), so has the industry’s reach, revenue, and logistical challenges.

-Today, top food processing service providers (FPSPs) are turning to artificial intelligence (AI) and data science: both powerful tools for optimizing and automating business processes.
+Food processing service providers (FPSPs) are turning to artificial intelligence (AI) and data science: powerful tools to optimize and automate processes.

 The appeal of these tools lies in their ability to generate valuable insights from vast volumes of data.
 Consider, for example, that 1.16 billion people use Instagram, 43 percent of whom list “Food & Drink” among their top interests.
-Advertisers, as well as Instagram itself, use AI and data science applications to comb through users’ liking, following, and viewing history.
-The result is market and customer research like we’ve never seen before: rapid, semi-automated analysis of consumer preferences on a global scale.
+Advertisers, as well as Instagram itself, use AI and data science applications to comb through users’ interaction history.
+The result is market and customer research like we’ve never seen before: semi-automated analysis of consumer preferences on a global scale.

 This article explores the key market drivers behind AI-led innovation in the food processing industry.
 We discuss the industry’s changing landscape, including changes to consumer demographics, consumer preferences, and global regulations.
 Read on to learn why AI should be front-of-mind for all FPSPs.